Higher-order approximate confidence intervals: Scalar parameter of interest and nuisance parameters

 To numerically obtain $\widetilde \psi_\alpha$, one can solve the system of estimating equations consisting of the modified score equation for $\psi$, $U_\psi(\psi,\lambda^\top)+M_{\psi,\alpha}=0$, and the score equations $U_a(\psi,\lambda^\top)=0$, for $a=1,\ldots,p$, for the components of the nuisance parameter $\lambda$.

-\paragraph{\bf Remark.} As in the one-parameter setting, there is no general guarantee that the $\alpha$-quantile modified score equation has a (unique) solution or that $\widetilde U_\alpha(\psi)>0$ for $\psi<\widetilde\psi_\alpha$.
-These assumptions may fail for extreme values of $\alpha$ and very small samples.
+\paragraph{\bf Remark 4.} As in the one-parameter setting, there is no general guarantee that the $\alpha$-quantile modified score equation has a (unique) solution and that $\widetilde U_\alpha(\psi)>0$ for $\psi<\widetilde\psi_\alpha$.
+These assumptions may fail for extreme values of $\alpha$ and finite sample sizes.Example 3 suggests that a visual inspection of the (profile) modified score function may be helpful to handle non-standard situations.

-\paragraph{\bf Remark.} When $\alpha=0.5$, (\ref{modifiedprofilescore}) and (\ref{estimatorfdanuisance}) reduce to
+\paragraph{\bf Remark 5.} When $\alpha=0.5$, (\ref{modifiedprofilescore}) and (\ref{estimatorfdanuisance}) reduce to

+which coincides with eq.
+(8) in \citet{PAGUI}.
+As in the one-parameter case, $\widetilde \psi_{0.5}$ is therefore a third-order median bias reduced estimator of $\psi$, as derived in that paper.